"IT

 B (sung):Even when you're hot.

-Voice 2:Why would you want to make an album like this anyway?
+Voice 2:Why would you want to make an album like this

 B (sung):Advancing art is easy.